Trailer Safety 101: Safely Hauling Loads and Equipment

-When it comes to safely transporting your equipment, shortcuts that save you a few minutes may cost you a lot in the event of an accident.
-Laws that regulate cargo securement vary from state to state, but here are some good guidelines to help you keep equipment and supplies where they belong.
+When it comes to safely transporting your equipment, shortcuts are not an option.
+Saving a few minutes could cost you thousands in the event of an accident.
+Laws that regulate cargo securement vary from state to state, but here are some standard guidelines to help you keep equipment and supplies where they belong.

-The load rating of your trailer should be adequate for the weight and dimensions of equipment you're moving.
-Trailer ratings can be found on the trailer identification plate, and equipment information can be found in the owner's manual or by running equipment over a certified scale.
+Know Your NumbersTowing more than the vehicle is rated for is dangerous.
+The load rating of your trailer should be adequate for the weight and dimensions of the equipment you're moving.
+Always verify your vehicle's maximum towing capacity by checking the manufacturer weight ratings for both the vehicle and trailer.
+These are often found inside the driver's door while trailer ratings can be found on the trailer identification plate.
+Equipment information can be found in the owner's manual or by running equipment over a certified scale.
 In most states, loads over 80,000 lbs. require special permits.